 5.6.8.
-OU Match for Georgia HOPE
+OU HOPE PLUS

 For recipients of the HOPE Scholarship (see Sec.
 5.10.1.) or Zell Miller Scholarship (see Sec.
-5.10.2.), Oglethorpe may consider introducing an institutional match to the amount of the HOPE Scholarship awarded by the state of Georgia.
-If a student is determined to be HOPE-eligible, this match will be automatic.
-The match amount will be the same as the current year's HOPE amount.
+5.10.2.), Oglethorpe may consider introducing an institutional supplement to the amount of the HOPE Scholarship awarded by the state of Georgia.
+If a student is determined to be HOPE-eligible, this supplement will be automatic.
+The supplement amount will be included in the scholarship award letter.
 This award is only offered at the time of a student's admission to Oglethorpe.
+This award has been previously called the OU Match for Georgia Hope.